All Categories

 • Choose surface finishes that resist moisture marks

-If shipping performance is a priority, pair your premium kit with an outer shipper: Corrugated Shipping Boxes.
+If shipping performance is a priority: Corrugated Shipping Boxes.

 6) Compliance & tamper-evidence: what to design in (and what to avoid)

-Peptide vials can be sold across different channels and regions, and compliance expectations vary widely.
-Instead of guessing, design packaging that supports compliance mechanisms—clear labeling areas, traceability space, and tamper-evidence options—so you can adapt per market.
+Peptide vials can be sold across different regions.
+Design packaging that supports compliance mechanisms—clear labeling areas, traceability space, and tamper-evidence options.

-• Labeling zones:plan a clean panel for SKU, barcode, lot/batch, and expiry where applicable.
+• Labeling zones: plan a clean panel for SKU, barcode, lot, and expiry.

-• Readable contrast:avoid overly glossy backgrounds under barcodes; prevent scanning issues.
+• Readable contrast: avoid glossy backgrounds under barcodes; prevent scanning issues.

-Note: This section is a packaging design guide, not legal advice.
-For regulated products, confirm market requirements with your compliance team.
+Note: This is a packaging design guide, not legal advice.
+Confirm market requirements with your team.

 7) Design for manufacturing: how GPLPAK reduces risk at scale

 Premium packaging fails most often at scale—when a design that looks perfect in a single prototype becomes unstable across thousands of units.
-The solution is not “more inspection.”
-It’s better front-end validation.
+The solution is better front-end validation.

-2. Product Development:build a feasible structure and insert plan that matches your brand goals.
+2. Product Development: build a feasible structure that matches your brand goals.

-3. Design Validation for Manufacturing:dielines, tolerances, artwork feasibility, and finishing compatibility.
+3. Design Validation for Manufacturing: dielines, tolerances, artwork feasibility.

-5. Mass Production & Packing:consistent QC checkpoints and export-ready packing methods.
+5. Mass Production & Packing: consistent QC checkpoints.

-• Lead time: premium rigid + insert projects commonly require several weeks depending on finishes and complexity.
+• Lead time: projects commonly require several weeks depending on complexity.

-If you’d like to review how premium finishes and inserts are combined on an actual rigid product page: Rigid Box + EVA Insert + Foil Example.
-Then we can adapt the same engineering logic to peptide vials (dimensions, vial count, insert geometry, and distribution pack-out).
+Review finishes on an actual product: Rigid Box + EVA Insert + Foil Example.
+We can adapt this engineering logic to your peptide vials.

 8) FAQ